Tarrant County Clerk

-The Tarrant County TX Clerk serves as the custodian of many of the county’s most important records and is a key operational partner to local courts.
-For residents, that means this office is the go-to for recording deeds and other real estate instruments; obtaining birth, death, and marriage records; getting a marriage license; filing or retrieving civil and probate case documents; and handling County Criminal Court misdemeanor recordkeeping.
-The Clerk also manages assumed name (DBA) filings, maintains official public notices, and preserves Commissioner Court records.
+The Tarrant County Clerk serves as the custodian of many of the county’s important records and is an operational partner to local courts.
+For residents, that means this office handles recording deeds and other real estate instruments; obtaining birth, death, and marriage records; issuing marriage licenses; filing or retrieving civil and probate case documents; and maintaining County Criminal Court misdemeanor records.
+The Clerk also manages assumed name (DBA) filings, official public notices, and Commissioners Court records.

-Confirm whether your task is handled by Vital Records, Real Estate, Civil/Probate, or County Criminal Courts support.
+• Confirm whether your task belongs to Vital Records, Real Estate, Civil/Probate, or County Criminal Courts

-Use the built-in navigation from that page to reach the specific service you need.
+• Use the site navigation to reach the exact service you need

 County Clerk

-When you need a certified copy of a birth or death certificate, need to apply for or copy a marriage license, or want to record a military discharge (DD-214), you’ll work through the Vital Records Division.
+When you need a certified copy of a birth or death certificate, need to apply for or copy a marriage license, or want to record a military discharge (DD-214), you will work through the Vital Records Division.
 Tarrant County Vital Records maintains and issues these records, with service counters downtown and at several subcourthouse locations across the county.
-Understanding eligibility, identification, and ordering options prevents delays.
+Understanding eligibility, identification, and ordering options can help avoid delays.

 What Vital Records covers: